-(1) Represents estimated incentives eligible to be earned under our annual cash incentive plan for 2022.
-Any actual awards earned and paid to the named executive officers under these plans is reported in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table and are discussed earlier under the heading "Compensation Discussion and Analysis".
+Represents estimated incentives eligible to be earned under our annual cash incentive plan for 2022.
+Any actual awards earned and paid to the named executive officers under these plans is reported in the Non-Equity Incentive Plan Compensation column in the Summary Compensation Table and are discussed earlier under the heading "Compensation Discussion and (1) Analysis'

+(2) (3) Awards granted under the Amended 2014 Stock Incentive Plan.

 Awards granted under the Amended 2014 Stock Incentive Plan.
 In accordance with FASB ASC 718, the fair value of the restricted stock awards and performance share awards with the revenue CAGR performance condition are measured based on the market value of the Company's stock on the date of grant of the awards.
 The fair value of performance share awards with the TSR market condition is estimated on the grant date using a Monte Carlo simulation.
-Fair value of restricted performance share awards with the TSR market condition is estimated on the grant date using a Monte Carlo simulation.
-Fair value of restricted stock awards and performance share awards with revenue CAGR performance conditions for awards granted on March 1, 2022 and June 1, 2022 was \$69.59 and \$39.94, respectively, while fair value of performance share awards with the TSR market condition for awards granted on March 1, 2022 and June 1, 2022 was \$139.32 and \$61.28, respectively.
+Fair value of restricted stock awards and performance share awards with the TSR market condition for awards granted on March 1, 2022 and June 1, 2022 was \$69.59 and \$39.94, respectively, while fair value of performance share awards with the TSR market condition for awards granted on March 1, 2022 and June 1, 2022 was \$139.32 and \$61.28, respectively, while fair value of performance share awards with the TSR market condition for awards granted on March 1, 2022 and June 1, 2022 was \$139.32 and \$61.28, respectively.
 Ms. Yount was hired as the Company's Chief Human Resources Officer on June 1, 2022.
 Pursuant to Ms. Yount's offer letter, she received an equity grant on June 1, 2022 which consisted of restricted share awards valued at \$675,000 and performance share awards valued at \$675,000.
 In accordance with the PSA agreement, the number of PSAs were prorated based on her start date.
-Ms. Yount's non-equity incentive plan award for 2022 performance was also presented based on her start date.
+Ms. Yount's non-equity incentive plan award for 2022 performance was also prorated based on her start date.